qwc-services/qwc-services.github.io/src/configuration/ViewerConfiguration.md

 By default, QWC2 will attempt to load the translation matching your browser language.
 Alternatively, you can explicitly specify the language by adding the `lang=<lang>` query parameter to the application URL, i.e. `lang=de-CH`.

-The `Settings` plugin furthermore allows graphically switching the language within QWC2.
+The [`Settings`](../references/qwc2_plugins.md#settings) furthermore allows graphically switching the language within QWC2, with the list of available languages configured via the `languages` plugin configuration property.

 ### Adding and modify translations